 Concerns differ across the regions: quality and sustainability concerns are found in all countries, while protecting local brands and jobs is especially important to Western respondents.

 Although the young and highly-educated are the most globalization-critical group, the internationalization of the economy is questioned by all demographics in all countries.
 And generally, according to the survey, interdependencies between countries is being seen as increasingly problematic.

 I used to buy the products offered on shelf.
 Now I want to know: which companies, which countries, which people are behind them

 At the root of the issue is a perfect storm: the combination of a still ongoing pandemic and the war in Ukraine.
 Both have not only highlighted our dependence on autocracies but have also had a knock-on effect by severely disrupting supply chains.
 In this environment, local presence and production is gaining increasing importance.

-For German consumers, for instance, the increase in agreement with the statement "It is important to me where a brand is headquartered" was particularly high — 19 percent compared to the period before 2020.
+For German consumers, the increase in agreement with the statement "It is important to me where a brand is headquartered" was particularly high — 19% compared to the period before 2020.

 Our study found that two-thirds of respondents preferred brands headquartered in their home country; while around three-quarters of those polled attributed increased importance to local manufacturing.

 Consumers increasingly demand brands to be part of the solution to the climate change crisis and other global crises.
 Companies now need to be active to stay relevant.